okpatel/Data-Analyst-Capstone-Project-IBM/README.md

-# 📊 ICM Capstone Project: Emerging Skills Analysis
+# 📊 IBM Capstone Project: Emerging Skills Analysis

 ## 📌 Project Overview
 In this project, we assume the role of a **Data Analyst** at a global IT and business consulting services firm.